2018 POLST Form and EMS: Get all the info you need right here!

 Why do I need to find and follow POLST orders?
 Patients have the right to express their preferences regarding life-sustaining treatments.
-The Scope of Practice for Emergency Medical Providers states, “An Oregon-certified First Responder or EMT, acting through standing orders, must respect the patient’s wishes including life-sustaining treatments.
-Physician supervised First Responders and EMTs must request and honor life-sustaining treatment orders executed by a physician, nurse practitioner or physician assistant if available.
+The Scope of Practice for Emergency Medical Providers states, “An emergency medical services provider, acting through standing orders, must respect the patient’s wishes including life-sustaining treatments.
+Physician-supervised emergency medical services providers must request and honor life-sustaining treatment orders executed by a physician, nurse practitioner or physician assistant if available.
 A patient with life-sustaining treatment orders always requires respect, comfort and hygienic care.”

 When do POLST orders apply?
 POLST orders apply any time EMS is called or the patient is transferred to the ED.
 However, a patient with decision-making capacity can request other treatment at any time.
 Patients with Comfort Measures Only usually would not want to go to the hospital, unless comfort cannot be achieved without transport.